Culture, Diaspora, Ethnicity

 On completion of the Postgraduate Diploma you can progress to the MA; completion of the Postgraduate Certificate allows you to progress to either the Postgraduate Diploma or MA.

 - This interdisciplinary postgraduate course will introduce you to important historical and political debates and theoretical frameworks and bodies of work in the broad area of 'race', racism and postcoloniality.
-It reconnects scholarship on histories and legacies of colonisation to contemporary public discussions on recognition and reconciliation, justice and freedom and the responsibilities of public institutions such as universities.
 MA students can undertake an empirical or theoretical dissertation or a practice-based dissertation such as a film or an exhibition.

 - You will become part of a vibrant, stimulating and highly diverse intellectual environment.
 Birkbeck is the first higher education institution in London to receive the title University of Sanctuary.
-You will have access to the Race Forum at Birkbeck, research centres including the Birkbeck Institute for the Humanities and Centre for Law and the Humanities and there are specialist student reading groups that focus on particular subject areas such as medicine, ‘race’ and empire and psychoanalysis and colonialism.
+You will have access to the Race Forum at Birkbeck, which is affiliated to the Culture Diaspora Ethnicity programme, research centres such as the Birkbeck Institute for the Humanities, the Birkbeck Institute on Gender and Sexuality and the Centre for Law and the Humanities.
+You will be able to join specialist student reading groups that focus on particular subject areas such as medicine, ‘race’ and empire and psychoanalysis and colonialism and attend talks across the College and the University of London that illuminate the importance of histories of ‘race’ and racism across different social and political contexts.

 - Birkbeck Library has an extensive teaching collection of books, journals and learning resources in relevant disciplines.
 You will also be able to use the rich research resources nearby including Senate House Library, the British Library of Political and Economic Science (the LSE Library), the SOAS Library and the British Library.